 6 Strategies for Transferring PS4 Data to PS5

-PS4 to PS5 transfer issues can be caused over numerous reasons.
+PS4 to PS5 transfer issues can be caused by numerous reasons.
 To properly prepare, it’s vital both devices are signed in to the same account.
 Facing PS data transfer difficulties?
 Follow these useful tips:

 Refresh the PS

 If both consoles are signed in and the data transfer error is still showing, the overused phrase “Have you turned it off and on?” can, for once, be accommodating.
 Before attempting to transfer data, switching the gaming device off (for at least 5 minutes) has proven valid.